 The delegation to assemble in Spa

-Midday Departure from Spa
+Midday departure from Spa

 Cease-fire at 1:30 pm

-Facing the French First Army units in the La Capelle area were German forces from the 11th and 5th Infantry Divisions under General von Anwarter, part of General Oskar von Hutier’s Eighteenth Army.
-It is reasonable to assume that von Anwarter, as commander of the units directly involved, would have been among the first to be told, during the morning of 7 November, that an armistice delegation was heading for his sector.
+In the area around La Capelle, units from the 5th and 11th Infantry Divisions under General von Anwarter (part of General Oskar von Hutier’s Eighteenth Army) faced the French First Army units there.
+Presumably, therefore, von Anwarter was among the first to be told during the morning of 7 November that an armistice delegation was heading for his sector.

 Cease-fire at 3:00 pm

-The General may have ordered his earlier cease-fire on his own authority, or may have been carrying out separate instructions sent to him in Rocquigny which specified a 1:30 pm cease-fire for the immediate area around the front lines on the designated road.
-Alternatively, orders that may have gone to him could have given him the wrong start-time for the cease-fire – ‘1:30 pm’ instead of ‘3:00 pm’.
+In the light of this development, the 1:30 pm cease-fire would seem to have been premature by an hour and a half.
+Of course, it may have been General von Anwarter’s own decision to order the earlier cease-fire; or he may have been carrying out separate instructions specifying a 1:30 pm cease-fire just for the immediate area around the front lines in the crossing-point area; or he may have received orders that gave him the wrong start-time for the three o’clock cease-fire – ‘1:30 pm’ instead of ‘3:00 pm’.

-Notes from a 1934 German Newspaper Feature about Events at the Crossing-Point
+Some notes from a 1934 German Newspaper Feature about Events at the Crossing-Point

 Marking the sixteenth anniversary of the end of the Great War, the Kolnische Illustrierte Zeitung published an article by a Dr Ernest Overhnes about “important and little-known” events that occurred on 7 November 1918 in the sector where the armistice delegation crossed the front lines.

 The article provides little clarification of these or other events it mentions.
-46

-© James Smith
+© James Smith (March 2018) (Reviewed September 2020)